henry-luo/mark/docs/index.md

 Some disadvantages of Mark, comparing to JSON would be:

-- It is no longer a strict subset of JavaScript in syntax, although a Mark object is still a simple POJO.
+- It is no longer a subset of JavaScript in syntax, although a Mark object is still a simple POJO in data model.
 - It does not yet have wide support, like JSON, at the moment.

 ## Mark vs. HTML